Skip to main content

 Services

-• Provision of technical assistance for the development of inter-agency programming and advocacy on climate action and disaster risk reduction (DRR), wildfires, green economic transformations, El Niño event and gender-environment integration.
+• Provision of technical assistance for the development of inter-agency programming and advocacy on climate action and disaster risk reduction, wildfires, green economic transformations, El Niño event and gender-environment integration.

 • Develop joint approaches to address climate change and build resilience, including inter-agency work in Amazonia subregion and in small island developing States (SIDS).

-• Share documents, lessons learnt and good practices and support UNCTs, as necessary and possible, with information, tools, resources and technical reviews (on issues, such as climate change, DRR, wildfires, green economic transformations, El Niño event and gender-environment integration).
+• Share documents, lessons learnt and good practices and support United Nations country teams, as necessary and possible, with information, tools, resources, and technical reviews (on issues, such as climate change, disaster risk reduction, wildfires, green economic transformations, El Niño event, and gender-environment integration).

-• Provide updates of negotiations and agreements, and analysis of regional implications of environmental multilateral environmental agreements.
+• Provide updates on negotiations and agreements, and analysis of regional implications of multilateral environmental agreements.

-• Share analysis of policy coherence DRR-CCA-Sustainable Development (already available for 16 Caribbean countries).
+• Share analysis of policy coherence disaster risk resilience/climate change adaptation/sustainable development (already available for 16 Caribbean countries).

-• Share analysis of NDCs and of long-term strategies.
+• Share analysis of Nationally Determined Contributions (NDCs) and of long-term strategies.

 • Provide informational resources about the biodiversity framework.

-• Training sessions for UNCTs and/or external counterparts (as requested through the Resident Coordinators) on: United Nations Plan of Action on Resilience and UNCTs support for UNSDCFs and CCAs.
+• Training sessions for United Nations country teams and/or external counterparts (as requested through the Resident Coordinators) on: United Nations Plan of Action on Resilience and United Nations country teams support for Sustainable Development Cooperation Frameworks and Common Country Analysis.

-• Webinars and technical meetings on: climate change, DRR, wildfires, green economic transformations, El Niño event and gender-environment integration.
+• Webinars and technical meetings on: climate change, disaster risk reduction, wildfires, green economic transformations, El Niño event, and gender-environment integration.

-• Dissemination of key messages related to the environmental dimension of sustainable development, climate action, resilience and DRR (through policy briefs, toolkits, webinars, technical documents, etc.), especially on: Early warning for all, Santiago Network on loss and damage, comprehensive risk management, COP29 and COP30 to the United Nations Framework Convention on Climate Change (UNFCCC) and COP16 to the United Nations Convention on Biological Diversity (CBD).
+• Dissemination of key messages related to the environmental dimension of sustainable development, climate action, resilience and disaster risk reduction (through policy briefs, toolkits, webinars, technical documents, etc.), especially on: Early Warning for All, the Santiago Network on loss and damage, comprehensive risk management, COP29 and COP30 to the United Nations Framework Convention on Climate Change and COP16 to the United Nations Convention on Biological Diversity.